 We view acquisitions as an important part of our strategic growth plan.
 In 2020, we completed two acquisitions to add scale, broaden our geographic footprint, expand partner relationships and add cloud support capabilities.
+In 2022, we completed an acquisition that expanded our sales presence in the United Kingdom distribution operations.

-In 2022, we completed the acquisition of Spinnakar Limited ("Spinnakar"), which expanded our sales presence in the United Kingdom distribution operations and brought key vendor partner relationships to our portfolio.
+In 2023, we completed the acquisition of Data Solutions Holdings Limited ("Data Solutions"), which further expanded our geographic footprint and partner relationships in the United Kingdom and Ireland distribution operations.

-We plan to continue to evaluate acquisition opportunities as part of our strategic growth plan going forward.
+We plan to continue to evaluate acquisition opportunities as part of our overall capital allocation strategy and continuing growth plan.